ibedard16/Hartville-io/readme.markdown

    `bower install`

    These commands may take a while to finish.
 Please be patient.

+3. Use node to run the server file, server.js, with the command:

+   `node server.js`

 This is all you need to do to run the website.
 Please note that you will not be able to post to the database without adding the databaseConnect.js file with the correct username and password.
 Please contact an admin for this file and instructions on how to add it.